VibhorChinda/Notes-App/README.md

 This is a simple Notes app with following features:-

-it is a multi-user app
+1.It is a multi-user app

-multiple users can login and create thier different list of notes simply add notes using floating action button delete notes using delete dialog box saves list of notes and user values (name and password) as json objects simple and user-friendly UI/UX
+2.Multiple users can login and create thier different list of notes

+3.Simply add notes using floating action button

+4.Delete notes using delete dialog box

+5.Saves list of notes and user values (name and password) as json objects

+6.Simple and user-friendly UI/UX